-The Cricklade circular walk is another Cotswold railway walk, starting out at the town centre of Cricklade it follows along the Thames Path and Severn Canal eventually turning left into Cerney Wick along the edge of the Cotswold Water Park (which is certainly worth a day’s visit – full of lakes, activities, a beach and walking / cycling tracks).
-The route turns South East and follows a dismantled railway track past Hailstone Hill, the track then wanders back to the town.
-If you fancy a stroll around the town itself its really beautiful with plenty of 17th and 18th century architecture and you can treat yourself to a well-earned cuppa.
+The Cricklade circular walk is another Cotswold railway walk, starting out at the town center of Cricklade it follows along the Thames Path and Severn Canal eventually turning left into Cerney Wick along the edge of the Cotswold Water Park (which is certainly worth a day’s visit – full of lakes, activities, a beach, and walking / cycling tracks).
+The route turns southeast and follows a dismantled railway track past Hailstone Hill, the track then wanders back to the town.
+If you fancy a stroll around the town itself it’s really beautiful with plenty of 17th and 18th century architecture and you can treat yourself to a well-earned cuppa.

-A fabulous walking area is Charlbury in Evenlode Valley which has the Cotswold railway line running right though.
+A fabulous walking area is Charlbury in Evenlode Valley which has the Cotswold railway line running right through.
 If you fancy a Cotswold railway walk then it’s ideal, either just to catch a glimpse of passing trains, or to hop on/off a train to Oxford/London or Moreton in the Marsh and Worcester in the other direction.
 The railway station at Charlbury is a listed building so worth a little look.
-Our suggested walk's in this area either take you through the ancient Wychwood Forest in Cornbury Park and pass through some stunning countryside, or alternatively you could follow the Evenlode Valley, a section of the Oxfordshire Way.
+Our suggested walks in this area either take you through the ancient Wychwood Forest in Cornbury Park and pass through some stunning countryside or alternatively, you could follow the Evenlode Valley, a section of the Oxfordshire Way.
 Both are quite different walks and equally lovely.
-These two walks do contain a number of stiles and kissing gates and so wouldn’t come recommended for wheel or push chair users.
+These two walks do contain a number of stiles and kissing gates so wouldn’t be recommended for wheel or pushchair users.